Menu

 In Brief

-As its first undertaking, this working group is tackling how to advance HIA and enhanced human health considerations in environmental impact assessment (EIA), specifically in federal actions taken under the National Environmental Policy Act (NEPA).
+As its first undertaking, this working group tackled how to advance HIA and enhanced human health considerations in environmental impact assessment (EIA), specifically in federal actions taken under the National Environmental Policy Act (NEPA).
 While NEPA requires the explicit consideration and analysis of direct, indirect, and cumulative human health effects for proposed actions, considerations of health and the broader determinants of health have largely been left out of the NEPA process.
 The practice of HIA has been seen as a way to not only enhance human health considerations, but also ensure considerations of environmental justice in NEPA.
 The U.S. Environmental Protection Agency (EPA) has recently undertaken an effort to promote the use of HIA and/or HIA elements to address human health considerations in federal agency actions under NEPA.
-This working group is looking to leverage and compliment this opportunity to increase the visibility and use of HIA at the federal level.
+This working group looked to leverage and compliment this opportunity to increase the visibility and use of HIA at the federal level.

 Objectives